Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Tomatoes are a Problem

-Nutrient Depletion: Tomatoes require a significant amount of nutrients, especially phosphorus and potassium.
-This can leave the soil depleted making it hard for alyssum to thrive.
+Nutrients: Tomatoes require a lot of nutrients, especially phosphorus and potassium.
+They drain the soil making it hard for alyssum to thrive.

-Pest Issues: Tomatoes attract pests such as aphids and whiteflies.
-These pests can easily spread to alyssum leading to widespread garden problems.
+Pest Issues: Tomatoes attract pests like aphids and whiteflies.
+These pests can easily spread to alyssum and do them real damage.

 4. Petunias